Reconstitution of Partnership : Admission of a Partner

 What to Focus On

-- Any change in the partnership agreement amounts to reconstitution.
+- Any change in the partnership agreement, if the firm continues, means reconstitution.

-- New Share = Old Share - Sacrifice Share.
+- Formula: New share = Old share - Sacrifice share.

-- If only new partner's share is given, old partners share the remaining profit in their old ratio.
+- If only the new partner’s share is given, old partners share the remainder in old ratio.

 Common Mistakes to Avoid